-I feel it incumbent to recognize this Nation and my friends therein as co-Founders in this initiative.
-If it were not for their openness, charity, and willingness to trust me, The Land Between organization would not have the heart and strength that it does today.
+I feel it most necessary to recognize this Nation and my friends therein as co-Founders in this initiative.
+If it were not for their openness, charity, and willingness to trust me The Land Between organization would not have the heart and strength that it does today.
 I feel humbled by this friendship and the kinship that has emerged.
 I feel humbled by it all.
 Miigwetch.

 - Submitted by Leora Berman